qguv/penultimate/README.md

 Users can issue commands to a persistant forking shell process, preserving environment variables, current directory, and other state.

+You could use this as a way to securely use a shell on a remote machine through a browser.
+If the domain is set up with TLS/SSL/HTTPS and .htaccess support, this project also serves as ssh in a browser.

 ## Installation

 Clone the repo and `cd`. `npm install`.
 Then [download `nw.io`](http://nwjs.io/) to the penultimate directory and run it.